Open-Data-Science-at-SIO/BUG-Resources/tutorials/salmon.rst

    curl -O -L https://github.com/COMBINE-lab/salmon/releases/download/v0.6.0/SalmonBeta-0.6.0_DebianSqueeze.tar.gz tar zxf SalmonBeta-0.6.1_DebianSqueeze.tar.gz     #downloads as version 0.6.1, not 0.6.0

 **Note:** Don't worry if your linux system is not Debian 'squeeze'.
-The salmon folks built this binary for an older distribution of linux so that it would be compatible with most (current) commonly used linux distributions.
+The salmon folks built this binary for an older distribution of linux so that it would be compatible with most commonly used linux distributions.
 If you run into issues, let us know!

 Add to $PATH::